jarvisar/dj-app/README.md

 Still need a good name...

-Check out the `backend` branch to see the current backend code.
+Check out the `backend` branch to see the current backend code and to-do list.

 ## Features